theKGS/MCTS/README.md

 upper and lower bound for an opponent is always the lowest upper and lower bounds for any node respectively.

+Stochastic nodes are not yet implemented for score bounds, but when that is done they will propagate, for each player, the highest upper bound among all child nodes and the lowest lower bound among all child nodes for that player.

 ## Multi-threading by Root Parallelisation
 Enable this by calling the enableRootParallelisation() method of the MCTS instance.
 When this is enabled it is absolutely